 The Temple of Literature in Vietnam played a very important role in promoting Confucian education and values in the country.
 The temple served as a center for scholarly activities and royal examinations which helped in nurturing generations of Vietnamese intellectuals.
 The preservation of stone steles with the names of scholar candidates shows that the country values academic achievements.

 Today, the Temple of Literature in Hanoi, Vietnam is a popular tourist destination all over the world attracting visitors with its historical significance and serene ambience.
 It also serves as a venue for cultural events, traditional ceremonies, and educational activities, symbolizing Vietnam's rich intellectual heritage and commitment to learning.
-The place hosts various educational temporary programs, workshops, competitions, exhibitions and many more things in which you can enrol from their official website at your convenience.

-Visitor Activities in the Temple of Literature
+Things to Do in Temple of Literature Hanoi

 There are various activities which are designed to provide a comprehensive and immersive experience, ensuring you leave with an understanding of the Temple of Literature's role in Vietnam's heritage.
 These activities also enhance your experience: